Logging in

 The permanent refresh token can be used indefinitely to obtain new access tokens without requiring the user to log in again.
 This is particularly useful for applications that need to maintain long-term access without user intervention.

 When you use the permanent refresh token to obtain an access token, you will receive a new access token with a maximum lifespan of 12 hours.
 However, if there is still an active access token from that refresh token, the currently active access token will be returned.
-In this case, the expriration time of the access token will not be changed.
+In this case, the expiration time of the access token will not be changed.

-Unlike with the standard refresh tokens, non-rotating refresh tokens do not force the expiration of the corresponding access token when the refresh operation is performed.
+No Forced RotationUnlike with the standard refresh tokens, non-rotating refresh tokens do not force the expiration of the corresponding access token when the refresh operation is performed.
 A new access token will only be returned after the latest access token has expired.
-Therefore, it is recomended to use retry logic in your application to handle the case when the access token is expired, and a new one needs to be requested.
+Therefore, it is recommended to use retry logic in your application to handle the case when the access token is expired, and a new one needs to be requested.

 Activating Non-Rotating Refresh Tokens